microsoft/mu_tiano_platforms/Platforms/Docs/Common/building.md

 **SERIAL_PORT=\<Serial Port\>** Enables the specified serial port to be used as console.

+**ENABLE_NETWORK=TRUE** will enable networking (currently supported on the QEMU Q35 platform).
+If `DFCI_VAR_STORE` is set, networking will also be enabled with TCP ports 8270 and 8271 forwarded for the robot framework.

 ### Passing Build Defines

 To pass build defines through *stuart_build*, prepend `BLD_*_` to the define name and pass it on the